Skip to main content

 --kind <KIND> The entity that should be created [default: dataflow] [possible values:

-dataflow, custom-node]
+dataflow, node]

 --lang <LANG> The programming language that should be used [default: rust] [possible values: